 (v) nomination of a close relative(s) (be they HKPRs or not) who is/are owner(s) of other residential property in Hong Kong at the time of nomination, to take up the assignment of a residential property;

 (vi) acquisition or transfer of a property by a court order or pursuant to a court order, which includes a foreclosure order obtained by a mortgagee whether or not it falls under the definition of a financial institution within the meaning of section 2 of the Inland Revenue Ordinance (Cap.
 112).
-With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates;
+With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates or the proposed Scale 3 rates (subject to the enactment of the relevant legislation);

 (vii) transfer/vesting of a mortgaged property under a conveyance to/in its mortgagee that is a financial institution within the meaning of section 2 of the Inland Revenue Ordinance (Cap.112), or a receiver appointed by the mortgagee.
-With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates;
+With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates or the proposed Scale 3 rates (subject to the enactment of the relevant legislation);

 (viii)